ramesh-suragam/Irish-Housing-Proj/README.md

 The main report can be found in irish-house-project.rmd and can be knitted to create a html output for the final report.
 To allow the .rmd file to knit fastly certain sections were run separately as some of the sections contain animations.
-The main report was knitted on rstudio server (rstudionserver.hamilton.ie).
+The main report was knitted on rstudio server (https://rstudioserver.hamilton.ie/).
 Part of the reports were built in Tableau and were loaded as pngs into the main report.

 A brief instruction on the requirements of these sections are as follows.

 ## Data

-In order to run the subsequent sections first the data must be cleaned.
-To do this run the following .rmd files
+In order to run the subsequent sections, first the data must be cleaned.
+To do this run the following .rmd file:

 -	irish-housing-project-master/data/ST662_Clean_dataset_code.Rmd

+Next the code used to generate the towns dataset needs to be run:

 -	irish-housing-project-master/data/ST662_Towns_final.Rmd

 ```